 Geospatial and engineering technologies have evolved very quickly in the past few years.
 The development of 3D GIS technologies offers new methods of representing property ownership in 3D and associating detailed attribution to those representations.
 The objective of this paper is to present an overview of what can be achieved using Bentley products to implement 3D Cadastre today.
 The first section describes different techniques to model 3D property units.
 The second addresses data management within a scalable framework using spatial databases.
-The last section provides a description of a web based solution to publish and provide public access to 3D cadastre content.
+The last section provides a description of presenting 3D cadastre via 3D PDF and a web based solution.